 These answers are out there, and parent’s really need them.

-For example, every teacher of skillful communication teaches us to use I-Messages rather than You-Messages, so that we are speaking from our own experience.
+For example, in Mindful Parenting I teach the members exactly how to use I-Messages rather than You-Messages, so that we are speaking from our own experience.

 As I started to learn and study how to talk to my child, I realized that mindfulness is the foundation for that as well.
 Skillful communication asks you to be aware of how we are feeling and how the situation is effecting you.
 It’s nearly impossible to turn on that awareness without taking care of our stress response.